iboyko21/frontend-application-design/chapter1/README.md

 In this chapter we initialized a node application and configured a bare-bones webpack application from scratch.
 We then configured the webpack development server so that changes to our source code will be immediately rebuilt.

+Run `git checkout chapter1-solution` to see what the solution looks like.

 ## References
 This tutorial was heavily influenced by the excellent work at https://survivejs.com.
 I *strongly* recommend this resource.